 - Place it on Top: In most cases, the search bar can be found at the top of a website page next to the navigational menu or in the blog sidebar.
 It must be easy to find and visible.

-- Make it Noticeable: The search bar should seize the attention of your visitors while fitting perfectly into your site.
+- Make it Noticeable: The search bar should catch the attention of your visitors while fitting perfectly into your site.
 It must be obvious and intuitive.

 - Bold Search Query Results: When the user presses the search button, you may want to bold the search query keywords so the user can quickly recognize those words in the search results.